DCPS Special Education Family Guide

 Dismissal/Exit

-An IEP team undertakes the process of deciding whether your child continues to qualify as a student with a disability and is no longer eligible for special education.
+An IEP team determines if your child no longer qualifies as a student with a disability and is no longer eligible for special education and related services.

 The Parent’s Role in the IEP Process

-As your child's guardian, you play a vital role in the IEP team.
-Your school must give you any documents that will be used in an IEP or eligibility meeting at least five (5) business days before the meeting.
+As your child's parent/guardian, you play a vital role on the IEP team.
+Your school must give you any documents that will be used to develop an IEP or reviewed in an eligibility meeting at least five (5) business days before the meeting.
 This gives you time to review them and prepare for the meeting.
-Following the same law, you'll also receive a copy of the IEP within five (5) business days after the meeting happens.
+You will receive a copy of the IEP after the meeting.

 Location of Services (LOS)